FirstLegoLeague/launcher/docs/userguide.md

 - `mc` - Default password: mc

 <img src="./images/login.png" style="width:75%">

+A password cannot be recovered after it has been saved.

 When you login with a role (username) and password, that role is valid for all tabs opened in the browser.
 If you open an Incognito tab or a different browser, you can login again using a different role.